-With events taking place in Brisbane, Sydney and Melbourne, consider KSS your practical guide for each phase of the impending entrepreneurial journey.
 Get your notebooks ready as we’ll be unearthing everything from the fear rattling around in your mind to finding that elusive mentor (or even business partner), not forgetting the secrets to a successful investor pitch, the behind the scenes of product hacking and validation, and the big (hush hush) topic of money – where to get it, what to do with it and how much of it you’re worth.

 We’ll help you find your place (to be or not to be, CEO?), tackle the art of hiring and get you primed to ease the growing pains of a thriving business.

 Ticket holders will receive full access to all sessions and speakers throughout the day, exhibitors and activations and have the opportunity to network with other Collective Hub community members.

 If it takes a village to raise a child, it takes a whole damn network to raise a business.
 Armed with practical steps, this session will help you find, and get the most out of, new networks, business partners and mentors.

 Media attention is not only great for brand awareness but it’s great for your bottom line.
 This is an insider’s guide to industry etiquette – uncovering the secret of a – successful pitch and how to get the right sort of coverage.

 It’s one thing to start a business, but how do you build a brand?
 We crack the code and look at how to put innovative thinking into practice, the best ways to build a team and how to really create that ‘x’ factor.

 Want to play the game?
 Here’s your rulebook.
 Discover how to get investment, learn the best way to pitch your business, navigate the tricky world of salaries and hear how to do it all if external funding just isn’t for you.